Case Study – Brick Wall Spalling

 The data shows how many bricks out of 1,000 were damaged at 11 drop locations for the two different experiments, “drop spall rate” and “photo spall rate”.
-For the sample of 11 drop locations, it is important that each location corresponds to the same wall segment for the two different experiments, as the data shows an increasing trend from location 1 to location 11.
-This is the case.
+The data shows an increasing trend from location 1 to location 11 (shown by using a least-squares prediction equation and the parameter B1 (the slope) is positive in both experiments).

 Regression Analysis: drop location versus photo spall rate (for 1,000 bricks)